adele-kha/twitter-covid_data-geo-and-cultural_divide/README.md

 The main branch contains the following Jupyter Notebook files:
 1. Hydration helps with lumping dataframes together for tweet hydration and filtering and cleaning the hydrated dataset;
 2. Continents and city size webscrapping: the code scrapes wikipedia for geographic and demographic information to add features to the dataset;
+3. Evolution of tweets helps to understand how Twitter activity dynamics are aligned with major political and social events